International Journal of ePortfolio

 problem statement, the literature, the practice, and the analysis?

-- Cross-disciplinary: Does the manuscript, either
+- Cross-Disciplinary: Does the manuscript, either

 beyond a single discipline or domain?